 We assign a baa3 Asset Risk score to Deutsche Hypo, seven notches below the aa2 initial score.
-The negative adjustment reflects the bank's high concentration risks arising from the sizeable exposure to commercial real estate financing, representing around 14.4x its equity, which may render the bank vulnerable in a stressed economic scenario.
+The negative adjustment reflects the high concentration risks arising from the bank's sizeable exposure to CRE financing, representing around 14.4x its equity, which may render the bank vulnerable in a stressed economic scenario.

-At the end of 2019, around 85% of Deutsche Hypo's €22.8 billion credit exposures (2018: €23.5 billion) related to Germany (57% of the total) and other eurozone countries.
-Lending to real estate and the public sector accounted for a combined 70% of the bank's total credit exposure, and 18% or around €4.0 billion are represented by high liquid assets.

-Deutsche Hypo's real estate loans of around €12.2 billion as of 31 December 2019 (2018: €13.5 billion) were largely geared towards the German property market (53% of the total), followed by Benelux (around 18%), the UK (around 14%), France (around 8%), and Poland (around 4%).
-37% of the loans are invested into office buildings, 31% reflect retail premises, 18% are provided to residential properties, and around 8% to hotels.
+As of year-end 2019, around 85% of Deutsche Hypo's €22.8 billion credit exposures (2018: €23.5 billion) related to Germany (57% of the total) and other eurozone countries.
+Lending to real estate and the public sector accounted for a combined 70% of the bank's total credit exposure.
+Deutsche Hypo's real estate loans of around €12.2 billion as of 31 December 2019 (2018: €13.5 billion) were largely geared towards the German property market (53% of the total), followed by Benelux (around 18%), the UK (around 14%), France (around 8%) and Poland (around 4%).
+Most of the loans are for office buildings (37%), followed by the retail sector (31%), residential properties (18%) and hotels (around 8%).